etendosoftware/docs/docs/developer-guide/etendo-classic/developer-tools/etendo-gradle-plugin.md

 ./gradlew cssCompile smartbuild --info
 ```

+After executing the task, look for the following output to indicate a **successful build**:
 !!! success "Successful Execution"
     After executing the task, the following output indicates a successful build: